 Harvest Hill Farms, Hayride Driver, and Mechanic Indicted Over Deadly 2014 Hayride Accident

 In the fall of 2014, a tragic hayride rollover accident occurred.
 Each year farms throughout the northeast and throughout the country open their doors to fall agritainment activities.
 At some farms apple picking, fresh corn, or straight-from-the-farm products makes for the main draw for visitors.
 Other farms take a more novel approach and entice families and others to visit with elaborate attractions.
 Some farms may even offer engaging corn mazes, but as summer turns to fall and Halloween approaches farms will typically turn their attention to providing thrills and chills.
 Some farms may organize and lead visitors through a haunted farm house.
 Others may advertise and offer haunted hay rides.
+Our rollover accident lawyers discuss this unfortunate incident.

 At Harvest Hill Farms, it was the hayride that caused the previously locally-known small farm to rocket to national attention.
 The hayride, known as the Gauntlet, was the attraction where 17 year-old Cassidy Charette lost her life and where 20 others were hurt in a hayride rollover accident.
 While the investigation took about three-quarters of a year, from the fruits of the investigation prosecutors filed multiple charges against the farm, the hayride tractor driver, and the Jeep mechanic.